-For Special Use Permits, compliance with the Boerne Architectural Guidelines, Boerne Dark Sky Standards and/or City of Boerne Addition to the San Antonio River Authority Low Impact Development Manual may be required for site and building design, as applicable for the site in question and for the overlay district in which the site is located.

-2. Creative Alternatives in an Overlay District Other Than the Historic District to the San Antonio River authority Low Impact Development Manual may apply.
-These Guidelines and Standards shall be interpreted and applied by the Design Review Committee in review and recommendation of any permit application, rezoning application or plat application where a creative alternative has been requested by the
+- For Special Use Permits, compliance with the Boerne Architectural Guidelines, Boerne Dark Sky Standards and/or City of Boerne Addition to the San Antonio River Authority Low Impact Development Manual may be required for site and building design, as applicable for the site in question and for the overlay district in which the site is located. - 2.
+Creative Alternatives in an Overlay District Other Than the Historic District - For applicants seeking a creative alternative to the standards of the UDC, the Boerne Architectural Guidelines, Boerne Dark Sky Standards, and/or City of Boerne Addition to the San Antonio River authority Low Impact Development Manual may apply.
+These Guidelines and Standards shall be interpreted and applied by the Design Review - Committee in review and recommendation of any permit application, rezoning application or plat application where a creative alternative has been requested by the